A few years ago, most Star Wars fans had probably only heard of Ahsoka Tano.

 Star Wars: Tales of the Jedi

-Fans were delighted to learn that Star Wars: The Clone Wars would be getting a follow-up with Star Wars: Tales of the Jedi (2022), which doesn’t just adopt the same animation style as the former but focuses on two iconic Clone Wars characters.
+Fans were delighted to learn that Star Wars: The Clone Wars would be getting a follow-up with Star Wars: Tales of the Jedi (2022), which doesn’t just adopt the same animation style as the flagship animated series, but also focuses on two iconic Clone Wars characters.

 Though there are only six episodes in total, three are dedicated to Ahsoka Tano (Ashley Eckstein): one covers her life as a baby on her home world, Shili; the second is an abridged version of the “Ahsoka” novel; and the third details her time training in the Clone Wars.